Mexican-American cuisine

 Mexican-American cuisine is the cuisine of Mexican Americans and their descendants, who have modified Mexican cuisine under the influence of American culture and immigration patterns of Mexicans to the United States.

 What many recognize as Mexican cuisine is the product of a storied fusion of cultures and flavors.
-Its culinary adaptability has impacted its spread and popularity on a global scale and its presence in the United States is no exception.
+Its culinary adaptability has impacted its spread and popularity on a global scale, and its presence in the United States is no exception.
 Culinary staples like tortillas, salsa, chips, chili, burritos, and tacos help to formulate many Americans' notions of Mexican food.

 Due in part to big business, immigration, and widespread likability, Mexican food and dishes have largely become regular constituents in American homes.
 While some of these popular iterations of Mexican food are far removed from their Mexican origins, they make up a large portion of the diets of many Americans.
-Additionally, more traditional Mexican cuisine has become more common in the United States as it further diffuses to regions far from the U.S.-Mexico border.
+Additionally, more traditional Mexican cuisine has become increasingly common in the United States as it further diffuses to regions far from the U.S.-Mexico border.